our leadership team

-Bravehearts employs over 65 people who are committed to delivering our Vision to make Australia the safest place in the world to raise a child.
+Below is our Senior Leadership Team, who, along with Bravehearts’ over 70 employees, are committed to seeing our Vision of making Australia the safest place in the world to raise a child a reality.

 Before joining Bravehearts in 2018, Alison spent more than 15 years with Southern Cross Austereo (SCA) Australia’s largest media and entertainment company.
 She spent 6 years in a Senior Group Management role which oversaw SCA’s largest national revenue program across all of SCA’s media assets Australia wide and internationally.
-She was also responsible for all of SCA’s training and development for Sales staff countrywide.
+In addition, Alison was responsible for all of SCA’s training and development for Sales staff network-wide.

 From 2013 Alison was Director of Sales for SCA’s Gold Coast Media Operations which included SEA FM, GOLD FM and TV stations Southern Cross Ten, ONE and 11.
 She then became General Manager of all of Southern Cross Austereo Gold Coast media brands.

-She has served as a board Member for Gold Coast Business Excellence and also Gold Coast Community Fund, and lives with her husband Graeme and teenage daughter Holly.
+Committed to serving her committee Alison has served as board Member for Gold Coast Business Excellence and also the Gold Coast Community Fund, and lives with her husband Graeme and daughter Holly in Gold Coast QLD.

 Director of Therapeutic and Support Services

 Dr Deirdre Thompson has been with Bravehearts since 2014 commencing in the role of National Therapeutic Services Manager before moving into the role of Director of Client Operations in the same year.